aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

     ![CloudShell session running](screenshots/ss-deploy-01-cloudshell.png)

 2. Clone the solution into your environment:
-    ```
+    ```bash
     cd ~
     git clone https://github.com/aws-samples/toolkit-for-aws-transfer-family.git
     ```

-3. Run the following command to run the build script, which downloads all package dependencies and generates archives for the Lambda layer and function used in the solution.
+3. Run the following command to start the build script, which downloads all package dependencies and generates archives for the Lambda layer and function used in the solution.
-    ```
+    ```bash
     cd ~/toolkit-for-aws-transfer-family/solutions/custom-idp
     ./build.sh
     ```